Tom Lohr is an avid fan of science, space travel and exploration. He has spent 13 months at the science station at the South Pole.

 Dogs are allowed on the Lava Falls Trail, but I would only recommend taking Fido during the winter months due to the temperature of the lava and how it would feel on your pet's paws.
 Also, the abrasion factor on paws is not to be underestimated.
 Personally, I would not take my canine companion on this short hike.

 Do Not Fall Down

 Hiking on the the black lava is love/hate experience.
 While the porous rock offers excellent grip and traction for your shoes, it is full of divots of all sizes that can make the journey a little wobbly and therefore somewhat hazardous.
 Falling onto the lava field is going to require a little more than a band-aid.
 Hiking poles are strongly recommended for better stability.
 If you do not have a set, a durable and very affordable option are BAFX trekking poles.
 I have used them on numerous hikes and they have saved me from more than a few tumbles.

 The Spooky Trees

 The Lava Falls Trail is not to be missed if in the area.
 It is probably the closest you will ever come to walking on a barren, alien planet.
-Even the trees have an other worldly appearance.
-The tree seeds, dropped by birds eventually sprout in the deep crevices of the lava.
-The trees have to twist their way up though the non-yielding rock and as a result have very twisted trunks.
-They look like trees from your average evil forrest of fairy tale fame.
+Even the trees have an otherworldly appearance.
+The tree seeds dropped by birds eventually sprout in the deep crevices of the lava.
+The trees have to twist their way up through the non-yielding rock and as a result, have very twisted trunks.
+They look like trees from your average evil forest of fairy tale fame.